You Don't Have To Find Your Life Purpose Through Work

 - I really don't want to work 12-hour days and brag about it.

-I used to find a lot of meaning and fulfillment through my career.
+I used to find a lot of meaning and fulfillment in my career.
 But as I got older, I've been finding more purpose in areas outside of work like my friends, hobbies, and personal quests.

 I used to look down at people who had 9-5 jobs and did their hobbies on the side because I questioned, why aren't they doing their life's work!?